Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 1. Extract the full backup taken with CLONE to the MySQL directory.

-1. Changes made after a full backup are extracted from the binlog file.
+1. Extracts changes made after a full backup from the binlog file.

 1. Check the position file recorded earlier